khaefner/buffer_overflow/README.md

 ---
-`Action:`  Take a screen shot of your memory layout
+`Action:`  Take a screen shot of your memory layout using the above commands.
 ---

 Our stack now looks like this: